adriensieg/AI-on-Edge/Video-Understanding.md

 # The Problem Statement

-### 1. The I/O Blocking Issue
+### 1. The I/O Blocking Issue - Blocking vs. Non-blocking I/O.
+- A "blocking" call stops all execution until it gets an answer.

-If we didn't `use asyncio.to_thread`, our entire FastAPI server would freeze.
+- If we didn't `use asyncio.to_thread`, our entire FastAPI server would freeze.
-No other users could load the page, and the SSE connection would likely time out because the Event Loop couldn't send "heartbeat" packets.
+- **No other users could load the page**, and the SSE connection would likely time out because the Event Loop couldn't send "heartbeat" packets.

-A "blocking" call stops all execution until it gets an answer.
+### 2. The Sequential Latency Stack - Serial Execution
+- Tasks are executed one after another in a single line.
+- Our `while` `True` loop reads a frame, waits for Gemini, then moves to the next.
+- Even with `to_thread`, **we are only processing one frame at a time**.
+- Gemini takes ~1.5s to respond.
+If we have **100 frames** and process them as **Subroutines**, our total time is $100 \times 1.5s = 150s$

+### 3. The Decoding Overhead - CPU-Bound Redundancy

+### 4. The Memory Pressure - Backpressure

+### 5. The Stateless Connection - Persistence & Idempotency

+The Compute/Network Split (The "GIL Wall") - Parallelism vs. Concurrency

 # The Solution